UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 As shown in the pipe analogy, high bandwidth allows for more data to be transferred at once, while low ping means a faster response time for that data.

 To understand the difference between speed and responsiveness, think of the Water Pipe Analogy.
 Bandwidth (download speed) is the width of the pipe.
 A wider pipe allows a massive amount of water to pass through at once, which is great for downloading large files.
 However, ping (latency) is how fast the water travels through that pipe.
-You can have a massive pipe, but if the water trickles through slowly, you still have a delay.
+You can have a massive pipe, but if the water trickles through slowly, you still experience a frustrating delay.
 High bandwidth helps you stream 4K movies, but low ping makes your clicks feel instant.

 When you are shopping for internet plans, you will usually see providers advertising massive download speeds.
 Just remember that for activities requiring real-time interaction, keeping your milliseconds low is just as important as keeping your megabits high.